junxit/us-congress-bills-112/metadata.md

 - 2012-05-31 — The Speaker designated the Honorable Kevin Yoder to act as Chairman of the Committee.
 - 2012-05-31 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3307)
 - 2012-05-31 — The previous question was ordered pursuant to the rule. (consideration: CR H3306)
+- 2012-06-05 — Received in the Senate and Read twice and referred to the Select Committee on Intelligence.